Byont-Ventures/hackathon/Frontend-Challenges.md

 ## Challenge 4

 - Explain mocketh vs anvil
-- Use mocketh with ABI
+- How to write tests (using mocketh)